bandicoot-imaging-sciences/bivot/README.md

       // the same page.
       id,

-      // Override the width and height of the Shimmer View.
-Bivot resizes
+      // Override the width and height of the Shimmer View when responsive
-      // responsively if width or height changes on a live Bivot component.
+      // is set to false.
+Bivot resizes responsively if width or height
+      // changes on a live Bivot component.
+If unset, the width and height
-      // If unset, the width and height are taken from the materialSet file. width,
+      // are taken from the materialSet file. width,
       height,